Junius Marion Futrell: Career

 Futrell was elected to the Arkansas House of Representatives and served from 1896 to 1904.
 He was elected Circuit Court Clerk from 1906 to 1910.

 Futrell was elected to the Arkansas Senate and served from 1913 to 1917.
 He was the Senate President from 1915 to 1917.
 While President of the Senate, he served as acting governor for four months in 1913 after Governor Joseph Taylor Robinson resigned.

 Futrell was admitted to the bar in Arkansas in 1913 and practiced law in Paragould until his 1922 appointment to the Second Division of the Second Circuit Court.
 In 1923, he moved to the Twelfth Chancery Circuit.

 Futrell was elected to a full term as governor in his own right in the 1932 election and reelected in 1934.
 In the 1932 general election, Futrell defeated the Republican J. O. Livesay, a lawyer from Foreman, who had also been the gubernatorial nominee against Harvey Parnell in 1930.
 Livesay finished the race with 8.9 percent of the vote, less than half his percent polled in 1930.

 As governor, he opposed state funding for education beyond the eighth grade, believing the federal government should provide such support.

 The Futrell administration established the Arkansas State Planning Board and created the Arkansas Department of Public Welfare.
 His administration also rescinded prohibition and instituted some legalized gambling.

+According to one study, Futrell was Arkansas's "most conservative governor in decades".

 After leaving office, Futrell returned to the practice of law.